KevyMerca/gitmerca/README.md

 Enhance your Git workflow with Gitmerca (v2.0.0) - a set of custom Git commands specifically designed for contributors to the mercateam repository!
 These tools automate common operations and streamline the development process according to mercateam's workflow patterns.

+For a look at what's coming next, check out our [ROADMAP.md](ROADMAP.md) - we've got exciting features planned! 🗺️

 ## 🚀 Quick Start

 Run the installation script to get started: